Polish language: Loanwords from Polish in other languages

 Quite a few culinary loanwords exist in German and in other languages, some of which describe distinctive features of Polish cuisine.
-These include German and English Quark from twaróg (a kind of fresh cheese) and German Gurke, English gherkin from ogórek (cucumber).
-The word pierogi (Polish dumplings) has spread internationally, as well as pączki (Polish donuts) and kiełbasa (sausage, e.g. kolbaso in Esperanto).
-As far as pierogi concerned, the original Polish word is already in plural (sing. pieróg, plural pierogi; stem pierog-, plural ending -i; NB. o becomes ó in a closed syllable, like here in singular), yet it is commonly used with the English plural ending -s in Canada and United States of America, pierogis, thus making it a "double plural".
-A similar situation happened with the Polish loanword from English czipsy ("potato chips")—from English chips being already plural in the original (chip + -s), yet it has obtained the Polish plural ending -y.
+These include German and English Quark from twaróg (a kind of fresh cheese) and German Gurke, English gherkin from ogórek.
+The word pierogi (Polish dumplings) has spread internationally, as has pączki (Polish donuts) and kiełbasa (e.g., kolbaso in Esperanto).
+As far as pierogi concerned, the original Polish word is already in plural (sing. pieróg, plural pierogi; stem pierog-, plural ending -i; NB. o becomes ó in a closed syllable, like here in singular), yet it is commonly given the English plural ending -s in Canada and the United States, yielding pierogis—a "double plural".
+A similar phenonemon occurred with the Polish loanword from English czipsy—from English chips, which was already plural (chip + -s)—which has obtained the Polish plural ending -y.
 (Note: However, the word chip (or in the Polish spelling: czip; in the plural – chipy or czipy) in Polish means only an integrated circuit.)

 It is believed that the English word spruce was derived from Prusy, the Polish name for the region of Prussia.
 It became spruce because in Polish, z Prus, sounded like "spruce" in English (transl. "from Prussia") and was a generic term for commodities brought to England by Hanseatic merchants and because the tree was believed to have come from Polish Ducal Prussia.
 However, it can be argued that the word is actually derived from the Old French term Pruce, meaning literally Prussia.